Cesar-Jim/react-study/src/notes/4-state.md

 - is the single source of truth of the component.
 Its current state

 * If the state changes, the Component should change as well
+* Nowadays hooks is preferred over the use of class-based components